Behind the scenes of filming The Favourite movie at Hatfield House

 The Favourite was principally filmed on location at Hatfield House in Hertfordshire, with some scenes also shot at Hampton Court Palace in the London borough of Richmond upon Thames.
 The Bodleian Libraries' 15th-century Divinity School at the University of Oxford was another location used by the movie's makers.

-The film crew took over the grounds of Hatfield House, the Marquess of Salisbury’s stately home 20 miles north of London, in the spring of 2017.
+The film crew took over the grounds of Hatfield House, the Marquess of Salisbury's stately home 20 miles north of London, in the spring of 2017 from March throught to early May.

 The house's long corridors and staircases have long been favourites of filmmakers.